OpenAtom-Linyaps/linyaps-doc/en/guide/ll-cli/introduction.md

 # ll-cli Introduction

-`ll-cli` is the command line tool of Linglong, used to install, uninstall, check, run, close, debug, and update Linglong applications, etc.
+`ll-cli` is the command line tool of Linglong, used to install, uninstall, check, run, close, debug, and update Linglong applications.

-View the help information of `ll-cli` command:
+View the help information for the `ll-cli` command:

 ```bash
 ll-cli --help
 ```

-Here is the outputs:
+Here is the output:

 ```text
 Usage: ll-cli [options] subcommand [sub-option]